Imperssonator/GTFiber-Windows/README.md

 ![Imgur](http://i.imgur.com/GDL2HQP.png)

-See [GTFiber for Mac](https://github.com/Imperssonator/GTFiber-Mac/tree/v2-new-match) for Mac version.
+See [GTFiber2 for Mac](https://github.com/Imperssonator/GTFiber2-Mac) for Mac version.
 See [GTFiber 1.1](https://github.com/Imperssonator/GTFiber-Mac) for the old version that did not vectorize fibers (faster but less rigorous analysis)

 ## Installing the Standalone App